maheshkhatri2058/karunyalab/README.md

-# 🧪 Karunya Lab – Chemistry Lab Web Portal
+# 🧪 Karunya Lab –

 A responsive and modern website for **Karunya Chemistry Lab**, built using **React.js** and **Tailwind CSS**.
 This web portal serves as a digital entry point for students and educators to explore lab experiments, safety protocols, equipment details, and lab manuals in a structured and accessible format.